iXce/make_webpage/README.md

 make_webpage
 ============

-A python-based toolbox for easily generating pretty webpages in MATLAB.
+A Python package for easily generating pretty webpages, also including a MATLAB toolbox.

 Quick start
 ===========